stefe2/kyber-doc/docs/manual/software/web-interface.md

      - **Random** - If not selected, sound will play sequentially

 !!! hint "Maestro Tip"
-     - **Script** Script will always be played sequentially.
-For only one sricpt, set the same value for both
+     - **Script** will always play sequentially.
+Set the same value for both to always play the same script
-     - **Delay** Helpful to sync sound and motion
+     - **Delay** Help sync sound and motion

-!!! example "Example"
+!!! example "Exemple"
      - **Button 1** - Play Sound #1 on each button press, play script #1 on first button press and play script #2 on second button press
          - 1st press = open door
          - 2nd press = close door